bobs83/meetberlin_app/README.md

 ## Technical Stack
 - **Frontend**: Developed using React, incorporating Progressive Web App (PWA) technologies for a responsive and offline-capable user experience.
 - **Backend**: Serverless architecture leveraging AWS Lambda for scalable, maintenance-free backend solutions.
+Serverless functions are utilized to handle dynamic backend processes such as authentication, data processing, and integration with the Google Calendar API.
+This approach allows for efficient scaling, cost-effective operations (as costs are based on actual usage), and eliminates the need for dedicated server management, making the app more reliable and easier to maintain.
 - **API Integration**: Utilizing the Google Calendar API with OAuth2 authentication for secure and reliable data fetching.
 - **Testing**: Adhering to Test-Driven Development (TDD) principles with a target of at least 90% test coverage to ensure code reliability and quality.
 - **Deployment**: The app is hosted on GitHub Pages and is designed to be compatible across major browsers, ensuring a seamless user experience on various devices.